Minimal spanning trees and Stein's method: Notation

 To ease notation, most constants in this paper will be denoted by $c$, $c'$, $C$ etc. and their values may change from line to line.
-These constants may depend on parameters like the dimension and often we will not mention this dependence explicitly; none of these constants will depend on the quantity ``$n$'', used to index infinite sequences.
-Specific constants will have a subscript as for example $c_1$, $c_2$ etc. Also we will not concern ourselves with quantities like $n/2$ or $n^{\alpha}$ not being integers and freely write statements such as ``$\log n$ many'' objects when really it should be $\lfloor \log n\rfloor$ or $\lceil \log n \rceil$ many objects as the case may be.
-Since we are interested in asymptotic bounds, this will not affect our results.
+These constants may depend on parameters like the dimension and often we will not mention this dependence explicitly; none of these constants will depend on the quantity ``$n$,'' used to index infinite sequences.
+Specific constants will have a subscript as for example $c_1$, $c_2$ etc.